1.5 million euro for research on fluid dynamics

 Guang Yin

-The money from the European Research Council (ERC) go to the Smartfluids project.
+The money from the European Research Council (ERC) goes to the Smartfluids project.
 Principal investigator is Guang Yin, researcher at the Department of Mechanical and Structural Engineering and Materials Science.
 Smartfluids is about fluid dynamics and so-called fluid-structure interactions (FSI).
 They describe the interaction of some movable or deformable structure with an internal or surrounding fluid flow.
 The aim of the project is to develop an improved method for modeling fluid flow around objects.

 How to predict fluid flows?